ThomasJanUta/bitbucket-push-to-discord/README.md

  - Make a random code change in your repository.
  - `git push`
  - If everything went alright your Discord bot shows a Commit message.

+## 🎨 Style your Discord Bot Message
+Optional: Use this [page](https://birdie0.github.io/discord-webhooks-guide/structure/embeds.html) as a guide on how to style your bot message to your liking.

 ## 📝 License